anlerandy/timerClass/README.md

 # Timer v1.0.3

-Wrap a task in a timer that will be using a `callback` or its `promise.reject` upon its timeout.
+Wrap a task in a timer in order to stop it upon its timeout.
+Timer will be using a `callback` or its `promise.reject` upon timeout.
 Can also be used to schedule a task using a `callback` as the runner instead of the termination function.

-This timer can be shared accross an app and manualy stopped.
-It prevents running similar task when using `setTimeout` in a `setInterval` fashion.
+Since the class saves its instances, it can freely retrieve and stop them from any scope.
+Also prevents running similar task when using `setTimeout` in a `setInterval` fashion.
 The class can also postpone the timeout if the task ping its wrapper: Timer.

 # Install